Repair Location is a geographic area where your clients’ vehicles are serviced by internal or vendor teams of employees.

-Note The repair location address is automatically populated in the appropriate fields of service request appointment form when you select a repair location for appointment with location type “Repair Location”.
+Note The repair location address is automatically populated in the appropriate fields of service request appointment form when you select a repair location for an appointment with location type “Repair Location”.

-Department is a repair location unit that can be assigned to particular phase, so that when a repair order moves from one phase to another, it also automatically moves from one department to another.
+Department is a repair location unit that can be assigned to a particular phase, so that when a repair order moves from one phase to another, it also automatically moves from one department to another.

-- To add a new department, click Add on the toolbar, enter settings, and click OK.
+To add a new department, click Add on the toolbar, enter settings, and click OK.

-- To modify an existing department, click Edit next to the appropriate department, change settings, and click OK.
+To modify an existing department, click Edit next to the appropriate department, change settings, and click OK.

-- To delete a department, click Delete next to the appropriate department, and click OK in the message box.
+To delete a department, click Delete next to the appropriate department, and click OK in the message box.

-- To sort departments, click Up or Down next to the appropriate departments.
+To sort departments, click Up or Down next to the appropriate departments.

 Note You can click Set as Default next to one of the departments to make it default for the given repair location.

-In the Department dialog box you can enter the following settings:
+In the Department dialog box, you can enter the following settings:

 Acceptance Required defines whether moving of repair order from one department to another must be accepted.

 Phase is a group of logically related services that when completed can move the repair order to the next phase within its life-cycle.

-On the Phases page you can add, edit, and delete repair order phases.
-Also you can sort phases if they should follow one another in a specific order.
+On the Phases page, you can add, edit, and delete repair order phases.
+Also, you can sort phases if they should follow one another in a specific order.

-- To add a new phase, click Add on the toolbar, enter settings, and click OK.
+To add a new phase, click Add on the toolbar, enter settings, and click OK.